Ninja-Spotted/Portefolio/Interconexions and Network Management/ipv4/readme.md

 There is a concept called address class, which divides diferent types of networks based on the number and division made between NetID and HostID.
 This meant that a lot of addresses of classes with a high number of HostID possiblities would go unutilized.

 Network masks are used to separate the NetID and HostID in an address.
 They can range between 0.0.0.0 and 255.255.255.255, just like IP addresses.
-They can be used to agregate various smaller networks into a bigger one called a supernet/subnetting.
+They can be used to agregate various smaller networks into a bigger one called a supernet/subnetting (CIDR - Classless InterDomain Routing).

+An example of a IP with CIDR notation: 192.136.63.0 /24

 #### IP Protocol